-I've been editing books for nearly forty years.
-For most of those years, I've edited on the computer, but I've never been able to find a word processor designed specifically for editors.
+Editor's ToolKit (without the powerful "Plus" features) provides basic tools for detailed line editing, including the ability to quickly transpose words, transpose characters, change case, insert dashes and bullets, and much more.
+I created it because, in all my years of editing, I could never find a word processor designed specifically for editors.
 Finally I decided to make one, using Microsoft Word as a foundation.
-I chose Word because it already includes so many useful features for editors and, with its programming language, is so easily customizable.
+I chose Word because it already includes so many useful features for editors and, with its programming language, is designed to be customized.
 Also, Word is already widely used in the publishing industry, making it a natural choice.